Precision-Agriculture/scarecro/configs/addresses/address_configuration.md

     "duration": How often the message is sent through the system.
 This can be:
-         "always", if the message is always being sent or recieved, a value in seconds, for how often the message is being sent or received, "on_message", for a sender that sends every new message coming through, or "as_needed", if the send or received is triggered by something else on an as_needed basis }
+         "always", if the message is always being sent or recieved, a value in seconds, for how often the message is being sent or received, "on_message", for a sender that sends on every new message coming through, or "as_needed", if the send or received is triggered by something else on an as_needed basis }